Sudden sensorineural hearing loss – Sudden Deafness

 Cerebral spinal fluid pressure

-A 2018 paper (9) noted that sudden and acute idiopathic sudden sensorineural hearing loss following lumbar spinal surgery is an exceedingly rare phenomenon.
-Regardless the researchers discuss sudden hearing loss following lumbar surgery and successful that can be successfully treated transtympanic steroids and hyperbaric oxygen therapy.
+A 2018 paper (17) noted that sudden and acute idiopathic sudden sensorineural hearing loss following lumbar spinal surgery is an exceedingly rare phenomenon.
+Regardless the researchers discuss sudden hearing loss following lumbar surgery and success which can be successfully treated with transtympanic steroids and hyperbaric oxygen therapy.

 “The etiology of Sudden sensorineural hearing loss is unclear but is likely multifactorial.
 Some of the proposed mechanisms include infection, autoimmune conditions, vascular insufficiency, and rupture of the labyrinthine membrane (eardrum).
 Evidence suggests that there is a significant association between vascular events, such as thromboembolism, weak blood circulation, and vasospasm, and the development of sudden sensorineural hearing loss.